 Many congregations have tired of only setting up soup kitchens and food pantries.
 They are ready to ask, why?
-We’ve convened national and local faith leaders for this enlightening hour: Bishop Dwayne Royster, Executive Director of POWER; Martin Trimble, Co-Director of the Industrial Areas Foundation; Frances Upshaw, a member of Calvary St. Augustine; and The Rev. Jarrett Kerbel, rector of St. Martin-in-the-Fields.
-Together we’ll discover the power of individuals and congregations to raise awareness on key issues, generate scale and momentum, and effect real change in our communities.
+During this enlightening hour, we brought together national and local faith leaders: Bishop Dwayne Royster, Executive Director of POWER; Martin Trimble, Co-Director of the Industrial Areas Foundation; Frances Upshaw, a member of Calvary St. Augustine; and The Rev. Jarrett Kerbel, rector of St. Martin-in-the-Fields.
+Together we discussed the power of individuals and congregations to raise awareness on key issues, generate scale and momentum, and effect real change in our communities.
+View this recorded session.

 Bishop Dwayne Royster

 Bishop Dwayne D. Royster is the National Political Director of Faith in Action (formerly the PICO National Network) and the Designated Pastor of Faith United Church of Christ in Washington, DC as well as the Senior Pastor/Founder Emeritus of the Living Water United Church of Christ in Philadelphia, PA.
 He has extensive organizing, advocacy, political and faith leadership experience.
 He is the Executive Director of the POWER (Philadelphians Organized to Witness, Empower and Rebuild), a former councilman at large for the Municipality of Norristown.
 Bishop Royster serves as the Founder of the Society for Faith and Justice.
 The Society is an ecumenical religious order committed to a charism of social justice as spiritual discipline and spiritual practice.

 The Rev. Jarrett Kerbel